Pseudacteon tricuspis: Egg

-The eggs of the fly are approximately 130 µm long by 20 µm wide.
+The eggs of the fly are approximately 130 μm long by 20 μm wide.
 They have the shape of a torpedo and are injected into the thorax of the worker fire ant by the mother.
 The egg usually takes around 4–5 days to finish embryonic development and hatch.

 Larvae

 The fly hatches from the egg in the first instar and will usually shed their serosa within 24 hours, although the process has been recorded to last up to 20 days.
 By day four the second instar typically will have situated itself fully within the ant's head.
 During both the second and third instar the fly maggot relies heavily on ant hemolymph for nutrition.
-During this time, the host fire ant appears and behaves normally because the parasite fly does not consume tissue.
+During this time, the host fire ant appears and behaves normally because the parasitoid fly does not consume tissue.
 The third instar will then release an enzyme or hormone that will loosen and decapitate the head of the host ant, which the fly then eats and resides inside.